 Stout Beer Barbeque Sauce

 She told me what it takes to be really lucky.
-To live a life that helps you slip quietly into content satisfaction when you’ve finished it.
+To live a life that helps you slip quietly into content satisfaction once you’ve finished it.

 “If you’re lucky,” she pauses to adjust the oversized bag on her small lap, “you’ll live several lifetimes before you’re done.
 I have.”
 She starts to list them, ranch kid, dressage prodigy, rebellious teen, ballet dancer, waitress, society wife….
 The transitions are always accompanied by a happenstance rebirth.
 It makes me wonder if you always know the rebirth when it happens or only when it’s over?